Job Opportunities

 Creative, strategic, and results-oriented mindset.

-We welcome applicants of all abilities, ethnicities, gender identities, and ages to apply.
-Seattle Public Theater is an equal opportunity employer, and our mission is to uplift underrepresented voices.
-Click the button below to fill out the Google Form Application.
+We welcome applicants of all abilities, ethnicities, gender identities and ages to apply.
+Seattle Public Theater is an equal opportunity employer.